 Complaint Process

-• contact information about you, your workplace and the individual complained about
+• contact information for you, your workplace and the individual complained about

 • details about your job